The Troubles of Imaging Cell Phones

 For imaging purposes, a cell phone doesn’t have the standardization like computers do, especially interfacing with the storage, which is built into the phone itself instead of being removable like most computers.
 Some of you might be saying, well what about the SD Cards?
 Well, the SD Cards on a cell phone will hold photos, and apps installed, but it does not contain information such as text messages, call logs, and other important information on the phone that most people are interested in.
 That information is stored on built in Flash Memory (basically the same thing as a solid state hard drive).
 The fact that you can’t simply remove the Flash Memory from the cell phone to image the data means that, for the most part, you have to communicate with the phone via the USB port (depending on the phone, Apple’s has had their own proprietary port since they introduced the iPhone).To communicate with cell phones and extract the data stored on them, software for each of the different phone models needs to be created to interface with the cell phone, which is a very costly and time consuming process that is never completed because let’s face it, new phones come out every month (roughly 1500 new phones per month, Worldwide).
 Even if ways to communicate with the cell phones are created, it doesn’t necessarily mean that you’ll have access to all the data located on the phone or be able to create a forensic bit for bit image of the Flash Memory.Sometimes all you can do is extract the live data from the device, which means depending on the phone, you may not have access to any deleted data.

 There have been many occasions, especially in the past, where no cell phone forensic or regular software solutions was able to interface with a cell phone to extract the data, which can obviously be a huge problem.
 A solution to this issue, which is still used here and there today, is taking photos and videos of the data on the cell phone.
-Some people may laugh at this, but sometimes there aren’t any other solutions to preserving the data on a cell phone.
+Some people may laugh at this, but sometimes there aren’t any other cell phone forensic techniques or solutions to preserving the data on a cell phone.

 Cell Phone Forensic Vendor Information